JosiahBull/thinkpad_acpi/README.md

+# :warning: I no longer have a laptop with this acceleration sensor so can't reasonably maintain this repository, it has been archived.
+Be warned that there have been mixed results on newer kernals. :warning:

 # Linux Thinkpad Disable Lapmode

 During the purchase of a recent ThinkPad, I ran into an issue where I was forced to stay on the "balanced" power-mode.
 This is because some ThinkPads have a small accelerometer which detects if it's on an unstable surface (e.g. a lap).